On the mean Euler characteristic of Gorenstein toric contact manifolds: Introduction

-\begin{defn} A \emph{Gorenstein toric contact manifold} is a good closed toric contact manifold with zero first Chern class. \end{defn} \begin{rem} The name Gorenstein is motivated by the fact that, in Algebraic Geometry, the corresponding toric cones are also called Gorenstein toric isolated singularities, the singular point being at the apex of the cone.
-Hence, good toric contact manifolds with zero first Chern class are links of Gorenstein toric isolated singularities. \end{rem} \begin{rem} As mentioned above, any Gorenstein toric contact manifold $(M,\xi)$ has nonzero cylindrical contact homology only in even degrees.
-Moreover, as proved in~\cite[Proposition 7.5]{AM2}, the $\inf \{j\in\Z \mid HC_j (M,\xi) \ne 0\}$ is finite.
-Hence, for any Gorenstein toric contact manifold $(M,\xi)$ we have that
+\end{defn} \begin{rem} The name Gorenstein is motivated by the fact that, in Algebraic Geometry, the corresponding toric cones are also called Gorenstein toric isolated singularities, the singular point being at the apex of the cone.
+Hence, good toric contact manifolds with zero first Chern class are links of Gorenstein toric isolated singularities. \end{rem} \begin{rem} As mentioned above, on a Gorenstein toric contact manifold $(M,\xi)$ any non-degenerate toric contact form $\alpha$ is even.
+Moreover, cf. Section~\ref{s:proof}, it has only finitely many simple closed Reeb orbits and the $\inf \{j\in\Z \mid cb_j (M,\alpha) \ne 0\}$ is finite (cf. Remark~\ref{rem:positive}).
+Hence, we have that